ChanthMiao/ghc-wiki-mirror/debugging/ticky-ticky.md

 Suppose you are doing peformance debugging on a new GHC Core-to-Core optimisation pass.
 You have a program `prog` that allocates a bit more with the optimisation on than when it is off.
 But *why* is it allocating more?
-Using full-bore profiling is too big a hammer, becuase it changes the way optimisation works.
+Using full-bore profiling is too big a hammer, because it changes the way optimisation works.
 Ticky-ticky is just the thing.

 Here is what I do: